robmoffat/k9/docs/sprints/sprint_016.md

 ## 13_10

-For some reason, this is massively wide.
+For some reason, this is massively wide: turned out to be an error in the mid-size checker that thought labels were the edges of the containers, and invoked the mid-sizer for not-quite-the-full-width `VertexTurns`.

 ## Margins (12_3)